 All applicants should also complete an anonymous Equality and Diversity form for monitoring purposes.

-All applications are to be submitted directly to Chambers and will be accepted by hand delivery, as well as post, but not electronically i.e. by email or by any other electronic means.
+Applications are submitted directly to Chambers by hand delivery and/or post, but not electronically (i.e. by email or by any other electronic means.)

-Pupillage application, No 1 High Pavement Chambers, High Pavement, Lace Market, Nottingham, NG1 1HF
+Pupillage application, No. 1 High Pavement Chambers, High Pavement, Nottingham, NG1 1HF

 All applications must have been received by 11am on the closing date for applications.